The Exonet Story

 We agreed on a plan with Glengarry that involved a lot of punishingly hard work (by staff at both Exonet and Glengarry) and the hiring of another Delphi programmer by the name of Fred Yu (who was to become a permanent staff member of Glengarry's after the go-live).

-Jak hired a project manager from Wellington to oversee the whole project and ensure that staff within both companies were kept in line.
+Jak hired Elizabeth Metcalfe, a top project manager from Wellington, to oversee the whole project and ensure that staff within both companies were kept in line.
 The Glengarry side of the project team (Zane and Phil) set up camp in Exonet's office to check the program out, piece by piece, as it was written.

 With new funding from IT Capital, we went into rapid expansion mode, setting up an office in Sydney and an office in Singapore – and moving our Auckland head-office to larger premises in Upper Queen Street in the Auckland CBD.
 David was instrumental in setting up both the Sydney and Singapore offices – even shifting his family up to Singapore for a fair few months.